1. Home

 Cons of buying solar panels

-• Maintenance responsibilities with repair liabilities beyond included warranties
+• Maintenance and repair responsibilities beyond included warranties

 • Loans may require a down payment or large monthly installments to maximize value